lucformalmethodsclassroom/project-1b-jaluceloyola/Answers.md

-Why does FixedArrayQueue require an explicit constructor?
-Since we have a boolean checking to see if the constructor is positive, FixedArrayQueue requires an explicit constructor
+Why does FixedArrayQueue require an explicit constructor?\n Since we have a boolean checking to see if the constructor is positive, FixedArrayQueue requires an explicit constructor

 What happens when you offer an item to a full FixedArrayQueue?